AlbertoGF12/Portfolio/README.md

 #### Escaner de red a partir de SQL Injection

-University paper of how to automate network and port scanning of the internal network through a SQL Injectiton vulnerability in different DBMS.
+University paper of how to automate network and port scanning of an internal network through a SQL Injection vulnerability in different DBMS.